-3. In the Scheduler Profile Configuration section, click • Create Profiles .

-1) The following page will appear.
-Click • Add a Profile and specify the profile name as "worktime".
-Click OK.

-2) Choose the newly added profile "worktime", and click • Add an item.
-Then the item configuration page will appear.
-Specify the time range as everyday 9:00 to 22:00.
-Click OK.
+3. In the Scheduler Profile Configuration section, click Create Profiles.
+Click Add a profile, specify the profile name as "worktime", and click OK.
+Choose the profile "worktime", click Add an item, specify the time range as everyday 9:00 to 22:00, and click OK.